Benchmarking LLMs' Swarm intelligence: Abstract

 \section{Abstract}

-Large Language Models (LLMs) show potential for complex reasoning, yet their capacity for emergent coordination in Multi-Agent Systems (MAS) when operating under strict swarm-like constraints—limited local perception and communication—remains largely unexplored.
-Existing benchmarks often do not fully capture the unique challenges of decentralized coordination when agents operate with incomplete spatio-temporal information.
-To bridge this gap, we introduce \textbf{SwarmBench}, a novel benchmark designed to systematically evaluate the swarm intelligence capabilities of LLMs acting as decentralized agents.
-SwarmBench features five foundational MAS coordination tasks (Pursuit, Synchronization, Foraging, Flocking, Transport) within a configurable 2D grid environment, forcing agents to rely solely on local sensory input ($k\times k$ view) and local communication.
+Large Language Models (LLMs) show reasoning potential, but their capacity for emergent coordination in Multi-Agent Systems (MAS) under strict swarm-like constraints (e.g., limited local perception and communication) remains unexplored.
+Existing benchmarks often overlook the challenges of decentralized coordination with incomplete spatio-temporal information.
+We introduce \textbf{SwarmBench}, a benchmark to systematically evaluate the swarm intelligence of LLMs as decentralized agents.
+SwarmBench features five MAS coordination tasks (Pursuit, Synchronization, Foraging, Flocking, Transport) in a 2D grid where agents rely on local sensory input ($k\times k$ view) and local communication.
 We propose metrics for coordination effectiveness and analyze emergent group dynamics.
-Zero-shot evaluations of leading LLMs (e.g., \texttt{deepseek-v3}, \texttt{o4-mini}) reveal significant task-dependent performance variations.
-While some rudimentary coordination is observed, our results indicate that current LLMs significantly struggle with robust long-range planning and adaptive strategy formation under the uncertainty inherent in these decentralized scenarios.
-Assessing LLMs under such swarm-like constraints is crucial for understanding their utility in future decentralized intelligent systems.
-We release SwarmBench as an open, extensible toolkit—built on a customizable physical system—providing environments, prompts, evaluation scripts, and comprehensive datasets.
-This aims to foster reproducible research into LLM-based MAS coordination and the theoretical underpinnings of emergent collective behavior under severe informational decentralization.
-Our code is available at \url{https://github.com/x66ccff/swarmbench}.
+Zero-shot evaluations of leading LLMs (e.g., \texttt{deepseek-v3}, \texttt{o4-mini}) reveal task-dependent performance variations.
+While showing rudimentary coordination, current LLMs struggle with long-range planning and adaptive strategy formation under decentralized uncertainty.
+Assessing LLMs under such constraints is crucial for their application in future decentralized systems.
+We release SwarmBench as an open, extensible toolkit with environments, prompts, evaluation scripts, and comprehensive datasets.
+It aims to foster research into LLM-based MAS coordination under severe informational decentralization.